-The main similarity lies in the lack of any wires used to connect the earbuds to the audio source.
+The main similarity lies in the lack of wires connecting the earbuds to the audio source.
 So both true wireless and regular wireless earbuds rely on wireless technologies (most often Bluetooth) to establish and maintain a connection with an audio source (smartphone, laptop, MP3 player, etc.).

-The main difference is that regular wireless earbuds still have a wire connecting the two earpieces whereas true wireless earbuds feature two earpieces that aren’t physically connected in any way, shape, or form.
+The main difference is that regular wireless earbuds still have a wire connecting the two earpieces.
+In contrast, true wireless earbuds feature two earpieces that aren’t physically connected in any way, shape, or form.

 So the true in true wireless refers to the absence of a wire that connects the two earbuds.
 They’re both equally wireless in terms of the connection with the audio source.

 What About True Wireless Headphones?